 Here are the core resources you can include to ensure employees can find the information they need quickly and confidently.

-- Company information: Includes key details such as your mission, vision, and values, leadership bios, office locations and contact information, company policies and procedures, code of conduct and ethics, and communication guidelines.
+- Company information: Includes key details such as your mission, vision, and values, office locations, contact information, company policies and procedures, code of conduct and ethics, and communication guidelines.

 - Training resources: Offer learning modules covering technical skills, compliance, and personal development.
 Utilize AI to customize training paths based on roles and goals.